 Folegandros is a small Greek island in the Aegean Sea that, together with Sikinos, Ios, Anafi and Santorini, forms the southern part of the Cyclades islands.
 Its located between Sikinos and Milos, and 22 NW from Santorini and belongs to the Thira regional unit.
 Its surface area is 32.216 square kilometres and it has 765 inhabitants.
 Its shores are steep and form many capes such as Kastelli, Kyparissos, Aspounda, Vitsentzos, Grota, Livadi, Livadaki and others.

 The island, which is also called Polyandros or Polykandros, has two large settlements.
 The capital is Chora with 316 inhabitants, built on the eastern side, at a height of 200m.
 The other settlement, Ano Meria, is located northern with a population of 291 inhabitants and is the most traditional part of the island.
-It is the rural settlement with the houses to be at a distance and create the so-called "Themones".
+It is the rural settlement with the houses to be at a distance and create the so-called "Themones" (which means haystack).
 Smaller settlements are Petoussi and the port of Karavostasis, at the southeast end of the island, which is 102 miles from Piraeus and 32 miles from Naxos.
 The inhabitants of the island are called Folegandrites or Folegandrini and especially the ones from Chora, Choraites (male) and Choraitisses (female).

 The climate of Folegandros is dry, with extremely few rains (for a Mediterranean climate).
 The island is extremely exposed throughout the year in strong northerly wind.
 A characteristic feature of its intensity is the slope that the island's trees have taken to the south.
 Especially in winter, the wind reach an intensity that even obstructs the approach by ships.
 This has a negative impact on the prospects of building various facilities - especially port and agricultural.
 In order to protect the crops, terraces have been built, while the protection of the fruit-bearing is made by 2 meter high circular walls per tree.
 The southern wind is scarce on the island and it's happening mostly in spring.
 When this happens, it is usually accompanied by fog which is more intense on land than in the sea.